Personal Identity and Uploading Mark

 this tragic choice, more of what is essential to you as a person survives in

 the replica.
-Obviously,
+Obviously, this

-case than in the Teletransporter to Mars case.
+than in the Teletransporter to Mars case.
 Parfit offers the incentive of

 avoiding three weeks of space travel.
 (We might not even sacrifice our original